Our Board of Directors is responsible for our governance and strategic direction.

 Kevin Stone – Chair

-With more than 40 years’ experience in the disability field, Kevin has worked relentlessly to improve the lives of people with disability, both as an individual advocate and systemically by influencing state and national policy.
-As Chair, Kevin has been at the forefront of developing national policy and representing and championing the voice of self-advocates.
-Kevin served as the Chief Executive Officer of VALID from 1989 to 2021.
+Kevin has worked relentlessly to improve the lives of people with disability for over 40 years, both as an individual advocate and systemically by influencing state and national policy.
+As CEO of VALID from 1989 to 2021, he has been at the forefront of developing national policy and representing and championing the voice of self-advocates.

-Kevin is the author of a number of training programs and resources and has contributed to significant person-centred reforms that have increased the independence of people with disability.
-These include the introduction of individualised funding, Victoria’s self-direction initiatives, and the campaign for an NDIS.
-Kevin has also represented people with disability and their families on state and national reference groups and ministerial advisory committees over the past 25 years, including NDIS Intellectual Disability Reference Group.
-Kevin was recognised by the Order of Australia on the Queen’s Birthday 2019 Honours List for his service to the disability community.
+Kevin is the author of a number of training programs and resources and has contributed to significant reforms that have increased the independence of people with disability.
+These include the introduction of individualised funding, Victoria’s self-direction initiatives, and the campaign for the NDIS.
+Kevin has represented people with disability and families on state and national reference groups and ministerial advisory committees, including the NDIS Intellectual Disability Reference Group.
+He was recognised by the Order of Australia on the Queen’s Birthday 2019 Honours List for his service to the disability community.

 Jenny has upheld an enduring commitment to social justice and the rights of people with disability for over 40 years.
 With experience across education, equity programs, community development and change management, her vision is an inclusive community where people have authentic relationships and genuinely look out for each other.

-Kalena Bos is the current chair of Inclusion Australia’s Our Voice Committee.
-Kalena lives in on the north-west coast of Tasmania.
-She has worked with Speak Out Tasmania for many years, including as part of the Speak Out self-advocacy group and the Speak Out Members Executive.
+Kalena is the current chair of Inclusion Australia’s Our Voice Committee.
+She lives on the north-west coast of Tasmania and has worked with Speak Out Tasmania for many years, including as part of their self-advocacy group and Members Executive.

-In her work Kalena has given evidence as a witness at the Disability Royal Commission hearings.
-She also represented Australia at the Inclusion International Conference in Orlando, USA in 2016.
+Kalena has given evidence at the Disability Royal Commission hearings.
+She represented Australia at the Inclusion International Conference in Orlando, USA in 2016.

 Working with her fellow Our Voice members, Kalena did research about ways people with intellectual disability use technology.
 This was recognised when Our Voice won the Sir Robert Martin Self Advocacy Award in 2019.

 Kalena is interested in supported decision making.
-She is a member of the Make Decisions Real Steering Group and was part of an animation called Decisions Decisions Decisions about the rights of people with a disability to make their own decisions.
+She was a member of the Make Decisions Real Steering Group and part of an animation called Decisions Decisions Decisions about the rights of people with a disability to make their own decisions.

-Kalena has a job at Kmart which she loves.
+Kalena works at Kmart which she loves.
 She enjoys being outdoors, going bushwalking, swimming and spending time with family and friends.
 She also loves craft and cats.